 If a missed requirement is discovered after sign-off, don’t blame your client for not realizing mistakes or gaps earlier.
 Remember, your stakeholders are not the experts in business analysis – you are.
 If a requirement was missed – then accept that you and the business missed it together.
-Whatever is the methodology for dealing with missed requirements, it must be reasonable and support correcting mistakes.
+Whatever the methodology for dealing with missed requirements, it must be reasonable and support correcting mistakes.

-“We will have to implement current scope as is, and only then will be reviewing any new business changes”
+“We will have to implement the current scope as is, and only then will be reviewing any new business changes”

 If you are involved in a large waterfall project with a timeline over 12-18 months, where original requirements were frozen and implemented exactly as signed-off, expect that at least some parts of the solution will be out of date by the time the solution is implemented.

-Sometimes the project management practices are so rigid, and change management process is so heavy and cumbersome, that even small changes with low schedule and budget impact become impossible to accommodate.
+Sometimes the project management practices are so rigid, and the change management process is so heavy and cumbersome, that even small changes with low schedule and budget impact become impossible to accommodate.
 This results in a lot of expensive rework later on, instead of absorbing the change with lesser overhead during the current project.
-It is not a secret that post-implementation changes may have to come from a different budget or become a problem of another project manager… But from your business analyst’s perspective, such reworks are still your client’s problems.
+It is not a secret that post-implementation changes may have to come from a different budget or become a problem for another project manager… But from your business analyst’s perspective, such reworks are still your client’s problems.

 The business analyst is in a unique position to be the voice of reason.
 You can provide an objective assessment of the change, its value, pros and cons of including it in the scope.
 Without this analysis, the cost of adding changes may look prohibitive, but you can provide a business value assessment to counter the project resourcing assessment.
-Then your client (the business) will need to make a decision that makes most sense – after all, it is the client who provides funding for the project.
+Then your client (the business) will need to make a decision that makes the most sense – after all, it is the client who provides funding for the project.

 “Provide any feedback before this date or forever hold your peace”…

-Don’t get angry at your clients that request changes to business requirements or the scope of the project.
+Don’t get angry at your clients who request changes to business requirements or the scope of the project.
 It is unrealistic to expect that the scope of your particular project can stay untouched and stable.

 So, what should a business analyst do?